Compositional theories for host-core languages: Categorical semantics

-\commento{FORSE PERICOLOSA QUESTA FRASE: The result we achieved can be intuitively red as follows: syntactically, $\VCcalcolo$ is the most expressive language having the defined semantics as a model and, semantically the model is the smaller one providing a denotation for the calculus.}

-In the categorical logic literature several examples and applications of the notion of internal language can be found, see e.g.~\cite{IHOCL,CLP,SAE}.

-In this paper we mainly follow~\cite{RCSILL,milly2}, where the authors discuss models and morphisms for Intuitionistic Linear Logic (ILL), Dual Intuitionistic Linear Logic (DILL) and Linear/Non Linear Logic (L/NL).
+Recall that $\VCcalcolo$ provides an internal language of the category $\modelcat{\VCcalcolo}$ of its models if one proves an equivalence between $\modelcat{\VCcalcolo}$ and the category $\catvcalcolo$ of the theories of the language.
+In the categorical logic literature several examples and applications of the notion of internal language can be found, e.g. see~\cite{IHOCL,CLP,SAE}.
+In this paper we mainly follow~\cite{RCSILL,milly2}, where the authors discuss models and morphisms for Intuitionistic Linear Logic (\texttt{ILL}), Dual Intuitionistic Linear Logic (\texttt{DILL}) and Linear-Non-Linear Logic (\LNL).
 The leading idea of ~\cite{RCSILL,milly2} is that soundness and completeness theorems are not generally sufficient to identify the most appropriate class of denotational models for a typed calculus, unless, as pointed out in~\cite{RCSILL}, the same typed calculus provides the internal language of the models we are considering, as anticipated in the introduction.

-In Section \ref{sec:travail} we use the internal language theorem to answer some questions about host-core languages, showing how this notion is useful also out from its usual range of applications.
+In Section \ref{sec:travail} we also use the internal language theorem to answer some questions about host-core languages, showing how this notion is useful also out from its usual range of applications.

 Before we proceed to state and prove technical definitions and results, we sketch the key steps necessary to achieve the goal.
-Given the typed calculus $\VCcalcolo$, consider its category of theories $\catvcalcolo$ (as defined in Definition \ref{def category of theories}).
+Given the typed calculus $\VCcalcolo$, consider its category of theories $\catvcalcolo$ (as in Definition \ref{def category of theories}).
 Our purpose is to define \bemph{a category of models} $\modelcat{\VCcalcolo}$ such that $\VCcalcolo$ \bemph{provides an internal language for these models}.
-This is the more interesting and challenging part of the proof and the concerns the definition of the notion of morphism.
-The objects of $\modelcat{\VCcalcolo}$ are models of $\VCcalcolo$ (see Definition~\ref{def:models}), and the suitable definition of morphisms of $\modelcat{\VCcalcolo}$ requires introducing the formal notion of \emph{change of base} (see Defintion~\ref{def:changebase}).

-\commento{Oversimplifying, explains how changing the host language one can induce a change of the embedded language.}
+This is the more interesting and challenging part of the proof and concerns the definition of the notion of morphism of models.
+The objects of $\modelcat{\VCcalcolo}$ are models of $\VCcalcolo$ (see Definition~\ref{def:models}), and the suitable definition of morphisms of $\modelcat{\VCcalcolo}$ requires introducing the formal notion of \emph{change of base} (see Defintion~\ref{def:changebase}). \commento{Oversimplifying, \red{it} explains how changing the host language one can induce a change of the embedded language.}

 Once $\modelcat{\VCcalcolo}$ has been defined, we known from~\cite{RCSILL} that the typed calculus $\VCcalcolo$ provides an internal language of $\modelcat{\VCcalcolo}$ if we can establish an equivalence $\catvcalcolo\equiv \modelcat{\VCcalcolo}$ between the category of models and the category of theories for $\VCcalcolo$.